 Well, time blocking is setting up chunks of time to do a specific [type of] activity.
 So, using the blog writing example, you'd set however many hours up that you need to write your posts during, and theme and dedicate that time to doing that activity.

 EXAMPLE: 9AM to 11AM every Monday I write 1 blog post.
-Or I'll batch-write 4 to 6 emails for my segmented subscribers—depending on how many posts I have pre-written already.
+Or I'll batch-write 4 to 6 emails for a segmented group od subscribers (depending on how many posts I have pre-written already).

 I themed Mondays as my designated Content Creation days.

 That way, if something comes up or I'm working on a project and don't have time to write daily, I know I have content written up for my blog and email list because that's what Mondays are designated to be doing.